department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 You'll need to make sure the program is approved by a State Approving Agency (SAA).
 [Check with your local VA office](/facilities).

-You'll most likely need to enter into a training contract for a specific amount of time with an employer or union.
-During training you'll probably get a salary from the employer or union, which typically goes up as you gain more skills.
-At the end of your training period, you'll get a job certification or journeyman status.
+You'll most likely need to enter into a training contract for a set amount of time with an employer or union.
+During training, you'll probably get a salary from the employer or union, which can go up as you gain more skills.
+When you finish your training, you'll get a job certification or journeyman status.

-Veterans in an approved program can use their GI Bill benefit and get a tax-free stipend.
-The Post-9/11 GI Bill pays a monthly housing allowance (MHA), which is paid in addition to the entry-level wage.
-VA issues GI Bill payments each month after getting verification of your hours from your employer or union.
+If you're a Veteran in an approved program, you can use your GI Bill benefit and get tax-free money for books and supplies.
+The Post-9/11 GI Bill offers you a monthly housing allowance (MHA) in addition to your entry-level wage.
+We issue GI Bill payments each month after your employer or union reports your hours to us.

-Your payment will depend on the which GI Bill program you're using.
+Your payment depends on which GI Bill program you're using.
 [View the payment rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).

 #### Post-9/11 GI Bill MHA Payment Rates
-You will receive 100% of your applicable MHA during the first six months of training in these increments:
+You'll get 100% of your applicable MHA during the first 6 months of training.
+Then you'll get:

 - 80% of your applicable MHA during the second 6 months of training
 - 60% of your applicable MHA during the third 6 months of training